Japanese destroyer Nokaze: World War II history

 At the time of the attack on Pearl Harbor, Nokaze was based at the Ōminato Guard District in northern Japan, and was assigned to patrols of the Hokkaidō and Chishima Islands coastlines.

 During the Battle of Midway in May 1942, Nokaze was assigned to the reserve force for the Aleutian Islands Operation, which did not leave Japanese waters.
 Afterwards, it returned to patrol and escort duties based out of Ōminato through July 1943, when it was assigned temporarily to the IJN 5th Fleet for the mission to evacuate surviving Japanese forces from "Operation Cottage" (the evacuation of Kiska).
 Nokaze continued to be based at Ōminato for patrol and escort in northern waters until January 1945.

 In January 1945, Nokaze was reassigned to the Combined Fleet, departing from Moji on 26 January with Convoy HI-91 bound for Singapore.
 However, Nokaze was ordered to Mako, where it was to join the destroyer screen for the battleships Ise, and Hyūga during Operation Kita.
 However, on 15 February, there was a change of plans, and Nokaze was ordered to proceed instead to Singapore on its own.

 On 20 February 1945, Nokaze was torpedoed and sunk by the submarine USS Pargo north of Nha Trang, French Indochina in the South China Sea at position 12°48′N 109°38′E. The ship exploded and sank, with 209 killed.
 Kamikaze rescued 21 survivors, including its captain, Lieutenant Commander Tarō Ebihara.
-Nokaze was the last of 39 Japanese destroyers to fall victim to United States Navy submarines during the war.
+Nokaze was the last of 39 Japanese destroyers sunk by United States Navy submarines during the war.

 On 10 April 1945 Nokaze was removed from navy list.